Follow my example

 LIFE APPLICATION.
 Paul said men should keep their hair cut short and women should let their hair grow long (11:14-15).
 Do you think this advice is worth considering today?

 LIFE APPLICATION.
-There are some Christians who skip the Lord’s Supper because of something Paul said: “Anyone who eats this bread or drinks this cup of the Lord unworthily is guilty of sinning” (11:27 NLT).
+There are some Christians who skip the Lord’s Supper because of something Paul said: “Don’t be irreverent when you eat this bread or drink from the Lord’s cup.
+If you do, you’ll be held accountable for disrespecting the body and the blood of our leader” (11:27).
 They skip taking Communion because they feel unworthy, perhaps because of something they did recently.
 Many pastors would advise those Christians to take Communion anyhow.
 Why do you think the pastors would give them that advice?